The Travels of Jaimie McPheeters (TV series): Synopsis

 The series was aimed at teenaged boys and young families.
 It was known for the breakthrough performances of the 12-year-old Kurt Russell in the title role and Charles Bronson as Linc Murdock, the second wagon master in the last 13 episodes.
 Bronson began his role in the episode "The Day of the Toll Takers" (January 5, 1964).
 Each episode begins with the title "The Day of ..."

 Although it started out with an ensemble cast, by the end of the run, the cast had largely been reduced to the characters of Jaimie and Linc.
 The original cast included Dan O'Herlihy in the role of Jaimie's father, Sardius "Doc" McPheeters, who often yields to alcohol and gambling.
 Donna Anderson played Jenny, a young pioneer woman who befriends Jaimie during the perilous journey westward.

 Mark Allen was cast in 19 episodes as Matt Kissel, with Meg Wyllie in 18 segments as Mrs. Kissel.
-In nine episodes, real-life child barbershop quartet The Osmond Brothers portrayed the singing sons of the Kissel family, all with given names of books of the Old Testament, Alan Osmond as Micah Kissel, Merrill Osmond as Deuteronomy Kissel, Jay Osmond as Lamentations Kissel, and Wayne Osmond as Leviticus Kissel.
+In nine episodes, the real-life child barbershop quartet The Osmond Brothers, who would become a successful musical act in the 1970s, portrayed the singing sons of the Kissel family, all with given names of books of the Old Testament: Alan Osmond as Micah Kissel, Merrill Osmond as Deuteronomy Kissel, Jay Osmond as Lamentations Kissel, and Wayne Osmond as Leviticus Kissel.

 Michael Witney in 14 episodes portrayed the first wagon master, Buck Coulter, with his last appearance in "The Day of the Pawnees, Part 2" (December 29, 1963).
 Witney was replaced by Bronson in the next episode.
 Hedley Mattingly was cast eight times as Coe, and James Westerfield appeared seven times as John Murrel.
 Other recurring roles were filled by Sandy Kenyon in five episodes as Shep Baggott, stuntman Paul Baxley four times as Tracey, and Mike DeAnda in five assorted roles.
 Vernett Allen, III, was cast as Othello in nine episodes.